What to Do in Colmar, France Beyond Chrismas Markets

 Stop by St. Martin’s Church.
 It’s a Roman Catholic church that has a colorful tiled roof and 13th-century stained glass dating back to the 13th century.
 The interior of the church has carvings in the dome and intricate altar decorations.
 You can either take in the amazing building from the outside or head inside to visit or go to a service on Sundays.

 It was gifted to Colmar by Brussels for the anniversary of the Liberation of Colmar.
-The reason why it cannot pee is that it isn’t connected to a water source, which is quite strange because it stood against the public bath building with plenty of water.
+The reason why it cannot pee is that it isn’t connected to a water source, which is quite strange because it stands against the public bath building with plenty of water.

 La Petit Venice & the Fisherman’s Quai